akaraspt/tl_paper/README.md

   * `pip install gym lz4`
   * `sudo apt-get install swig cmake`
   * `pip install gym[atari]` or `pip install gym[all]`
-* Database and Workflow Module
+* Database and Workflow Modules
   * For `Deep Reinforcement Learning` and `Hyper-parameter selection and cross-validation` you may want to use dataset and workflow modules.
   * Install MongoDB
     * Follow [MongoDB docs](https://docs.mongodb.com/manual/installation/)